A description of the methodology that we strictly follow in our efficiency and noise level measurements.

 For the 5VSB rail's efficiency measurements we set the loading step at 0.05 A and we provide a long enough interval, in order to allow for the PSU to reach a steady-state in each load level.
 For the ErP Lot 6 and ErP Lot 3 efficiency requirements we conduct separate tests since the load step is less than 0.05 A for the two lower load levels.

 Standby Power Measurements

 We use our custom program to perform the standby power measurements and to verify our results, we use the Newtons4th's Standby Power application, which is compatible with our power analyzer.
 You can find more info about the standby power measurement procedure according to the IEC 62301 standard by reading this application note, which is provided by Newtons4th.

 We measure the fan's noise from one meter away, inside a hemi-anechoic chamber whose internals are completely covered in specialized soundproofing material.
-Background noise inside the chamber is kept below 6 dB(A) during testing, with the temperature and humidity being close to 25 °C and 50% respectively.
+Background noise inside the chamber is kept below 6 dB(A) during testing, with humidity being close to 50%.
 We should stress however that in order to obtain the fan speed results we apply the same conditions with our efficiency readings (operating temperature >30 °C) and we take the fan's output speed throughout the PSU's entire operating range.
 This allows us to calculate the unit's overall noise output, and provide the corresponding Lambda certification.